 I recommend either of these options to clients who want a self-hosted WordPress site – even if you’re just starting out.

 You don’t need to be intimidated by the fact that they are made for designers/pros; they’re totally accessible for beginners (and in my opinion a great choice for beginners), and if you have any questions about how to use them, they have support staff to help you too.

 Now that you’ve heard several choices for hosting, choose the one that works best for you and your business goals.

-Then if you still need help with setting up WordPress you can sign up for my WordPress course and have your site up and running in just a few short hours.
+Then if you still need help with setting up WordPress you can sign up for my WordPress course that’s inside my monthly membership program, Creative Biz U, and have your site up and running in just a few short hours.